jvino/cluster-hpc-gpu-guides/docs/interactive_services/jupyter-lab-for-recas-users.md

-#Jupyter Lab instances for ReCaS users
+#Jupyter Lab for ReCaS users

 *Updated on 02Dic2022*